8.8 MIN READ

-Are There Limits on How Much You Can Send?
+Are There Transfer Limits on How Much You Can Send?

 Each service has limits.
 Some are higher than others, so if you need to transfer a large amount, make sure you pay attention to the limits.
 Many services require you to wait a few months after initially using their service to send higher amounts.

-Find the Best International Money Transfer Service for You
+The Best International Money Transfer Services for You